 Linear Solenoids

-Linear solenoid – powerful electromagnet for demanding motion
+Linear solenoid – powerful and high-performance electromagnet for demanding motion

-We have a large range of solenoids, and offer a wide range of linear solenoids for controlling motion in both simple and demanding applications.
-The solenoid acts as an electromagnet that provides fast, linear force in pulling, pushing or combined solutions.
+We have a large assortment of solenoids, and offer a wide range of linear solenoids for controlling motion in both simple and demanding applications.
+A solenoid acts as an electromagnet that provides fast, linear force in pulling, pushing or combined solutions.

 Our wide range of linear solenoids includes products for both AC (BAC series) and DC (BDC series), with common voltages such as 12V, 24V, 110V and 230V.
 The long stroke design of the solenoid provides increased performance at longer stroke lengths.
-Customizations such as return springs, push rods and various mounting options are available.
+Customizations such as return springs, push rods and various custom mounting options are available for the solenoids.

 For more information, advice or pricing, you are welcome to contact us.